pleasenophp/mindi/README.md

 * minioc.dll
 * mindi-unity.dll

+### Unity package
-Then, import **mindi-unity-package.unitypackage** into your project for the Unity 3D integration prefabs and scripts.
+Import **mindi-unity-package.unitypackage** into your project for the Unity 3D integration prefabs and scripts.
+The Unity package doesn't include dlls, so you still need to copy them.

 ## Usage